dubzzz/fast-check/website/blog/2023-10-04-finding-back-the-redos-that-impacted-zod/index.md

 Got error: The computation took 1667.1613000035286ms
 ```

-The technique above was able to find a ReDOS but it can be used to cover algorithmic issues not backed by regexes.
-It can basically be extended to find any accidental algorithmic complexity or infinite loops.
+This technique not only enables us to identify ReDOS, but can also be extended to uncover algorithmic issues unrelated to regular expressions.
+It essentially provides a framework for identifying accidental algorithmic complexities or infinite loops.